MDHowe4/TnPrep/README.md

 `--output`: Path to the output file directory

-All files in the input file directory should be in the same file format for compatibility with this pipeline.
+**NOTE:** All files in the input file directory should be in the same file format for compatibility with this pipeline.

+**NOTE:** The first time you execute this pipeline it may take some time grab TnPrep from the GitHub repository and download the necessary container image comprising the dependecies needed to successfully run TnPrep.

+## Pipeline Schema
+tba

 ## Software
 Program | Version